-System elements should be placed as in the diagram on page 13 and 43.
+System elements should be placed as in "Interconnection Diagram" on page 12.
 The EML sensor is supplied with 40 m of cable.
 This should be guided to a dry area where a junction box (Yard supply or SKIPPER part nr.
 ZZL-01020) should be used to extend the cable to the bridge.
 The EML sensor is a smart sensor and outputs propriety NMEA messages.
 This standard is based on RS-422, so cable lengths should not be a problem.
 However, power is sent down the cable and the sensor should have at least 21 V at the sensor junctions box to function normally.
-If the voltage (under use) is less than 21 V, the yellow/ orange pair (J200 pin 7-8) can be removed/disconnected in the junction box and Electronic Unit, and the pair used to double up the power (J200 pin 1-2).
+If the voltage (under use) is less than 21 V, the Yellow/ Orange pair (J200 pin 7-8) can be removed/disconnected in the junction box and Electronic Unit, and the pair used to double up the power (J200 pin 1-2).
 The cable should be as follows:

 Up to 40 m Use supplied cable

-Up to 100 m 4 twisted pairs min 0.5 mm 2
+Up to 100 m 4 twisted pairs min 0.5 mm

-Up to 300 m 4 twisted screen pairs 1.5 mm 2
+Up to 300 m 4 twisted screen pairs 1.5 mm

-Up to 600 m 600 m 4 twisted screen pairs 2.5 mm 2
+Up to 600 m 4 twisted screen pairs 2.5 mm

 Over 600 m Local 24 V supply to sensor at junction box is recommended